Artificial Turf

 • Submission within a specific window after install completion

-The single biggest mistake homeowners make: starting the conversion before checking whether pre-approval is required.
+The single biggest mistake: starting the conversion before checking whether pre-approval is required.
 Some programs disqualify any project that began before the application was approved.
 Check first.

 Common Restrictions to Watch For

-Minimum project size: Very small conversions (under 250 sq ft) often don't qualify because the administrative cost exceeds the water savings.
+Minimum project size: Very small conversions often don't qualify.

-Product specifications: Some programs require the artificial turf meet specific environmental standards (permeability, heat reflectivity, recyclability).
-All the products we install at Total Turf meet these, but verify for your specific rebate.
+Product specifications: Some programs require the artificial turf meet specific environmental standards.
+All our products qualify.

-Irrigation removal: A few programs require you to cap or remove existing irrigation in the converted area as a condition of the rebate.
-We do this as part of every install anyway.
+Irrigation removal: A few programs require capping or removing existing irrigation in the converted area.
+We do this on every install.

-Residency requirements: Some programs require you to remain in the home for a minimum period after the rebate (often 2–5 years) or the rebate can be clawed back.
+Residency requirements: Some programs require you to remain in the home 2–5 years after the rebate.

 The Practical Application Timeline

-1. Submit pre-application with photos of existing grass (1–2 weeks to process)
+1. Submit pre-application with photos (1–2 weeks to process)

 2. Receive conditional approval with a project start date window